Bollywood celebrities warmly wish Ishaan Khatter's birthday - ExBulletin

 Actor Shahid Kapoor posted a funny video on his Instagram which he captioned, “Happy birthday @ishaankhatter Only Jhappis and Pappis for you.”

 Rakul Preet Singh wrote, “Happy Birthday.
-Hope all your birthday wishes come true.”
+I hope all your birthday wishes come true.

 Meanwhile, on the work front, Ishaan is currently busy with “Phone Bhoot” promotions.
 In the film, he will be seen sharing screen space with Katrina Kaif and Siddhant Chaturvedi.